ibkernel/custom-record-grep/README.md

 p_3	177	1281
 s_3	177	1281
 ```
-**If there is more than one record in a single file, the indexing file is consider corresponding only to the first record, the rest remains default**
+**If there is more than one record in a single file, the indexing file is consider corresponding to the first record only, the rest remains default**

 Although, crgrep works only if the input data were all well formatted, **crgrep can took care all of the preprocessing stuff for us**.
 All crgrep need is just some arguments, see instruction below.